19th Annual Conference

 Professor of Law, Lewis & Clark Law School

 Steve Johansen is a dreamer; but he’s not the only one.
-He teaches Regulation and Ethics of Lawyers and directs the Legal Analysis and Writing program at Lewis and Clark Law School.
+He teaches Regulation and Ethics of Lawyers and directs the Legal Analysis and Writing program at Lewis & Clark Law School.
 He lives in Portland with his wife Lenore and Quigley the couch-eating dog.
 He likes his Sox red and his beer black.
 Imagine that.

 Dean and Professor of Law, Lewis & Clark Law School